mathesh-me/python-flask-app/README.md

 ## Architecture Overview

-We are going to build a CI/CD pipeline that will be triggered by a push to the main branch of the repository.
-The pipeline will build the application, run the tests, and deploy the application to a Kubernetes cluster.
+We are going to build a CI/CD pipeline that will be triggered by a push to the main branch of the repository. **The pipeline will build the application, run the tests, and deploy the application to a Kubernetes cluster**.
 The pipeline will be implemented using GitHub Actions and ArgoCD.

 **The architecture of the project is explained below:**

-First, we have a GitHub repository that contains the source code of the application.
+First, we have a **GitHub repository that contains the source code of the application**.
 The repository is connected to GitHub Actions, which will be used to build and deploy the application.
-The GitHub Actions workflow will be triggered by a push to the main branch of the repository.
-The workflow will build the application, run the tests, and Push the Docker image to Docker Hub.
-And then It will **Update the Image tag in the Manifest Repository**.
+The GitHub Actions workflow will be triggered by a push to the main branch of the repository. **The workflow will build the application, run the tests, and Push the Docker image to Docker Hub.
+And then It will Update the Image tag in the Manifest Repository**.
 The Manifest Repository is a separate GitHub repository that contains the Kubernetes manifests for the application.
 And our Argo CD will be watching this repository for changes. **Once the image tag is updated in the Manifest Repository, Argo CD will automatically deploy the new version of the application to the Kubernetes cluster**.

 ## Architecture Diagram